jt14den/intermed-py/Analyzing Mosquito Data Short.md

    do_something
 ```

-* let's look over temperatures and print out their values in degrees Celsius
+* let's loop over temperatures and print out their values in degrees Celsius

 ```python